carpentries-incubator/python-packaging-publishing/_episodes/04-virtual-environments.md

 ~~~
 {: .language-bash}

-if python 3 isn't your default you might need to pass the version of python that you want installed:
+if Python 3 isn't your default you might need to pass the version of Python that you want installed:

 ~~~
 virtualenv myenv -p python3.6